acads/csc695-ofss/ofss_dev_notes.md

     & hard timeouts, priority, match fields and instructions.

 struct flow_table
-    Represents the flow table.
-It's present in every table.
+    Represents the flow table and present in every table.
 It contains the table features, statistics, a list for match, hard and idle entries. i.e., the flows are classified into 3 categories: idle, hard and regular match entries.
 This facilitates correct aging.